 Through resolution 1540 (2004) and its follow-up resolutions, the Security Council called upon all States to present a report (the “first report”) on steps they have taken to implement the resolution and to submit such a report to the 1540 Committee.
-As of December 2017, most of the United Nations Member States have submitted such a report, a few States have not yet done so.
+While most of the United Nations Member States have submitted such a report, a few States have not yet done so.
 The Committee will continue to work towards the goal of achieving universal reporting.

 Further to that, the Security Council, in its resolution 1977 (2011) and resolution 2325 (2016), encouraged States to provide additional information on their implementation of resolution 1540 (2004), including, voluntarily, on their laws and regulations and on States’ effective practices.
 115 Member States have so far submitted additional information.

 Through resolution 1977 (2011) and resolution 2325 (2016), States are also encouraged to prepare on a voluntary basis, national implementation action plans to map out their priorities and plans for implementing key provisions of resolution 1540 (2004).
 35 such plans have been received by the Committee so far.
 Many States are currently in the process of preparing or updating their national action plans.

 In response to the Committee’s request to report on national points of contact, a 103 States provided information in this regard.